 Be like Mother Nature

 Mother Nature is a masterful teacher.
 So much of what we try to create in our gardens are just shadows of what she does perfectly herself.
-When we plant in mid-winter, we are taking advantage of the cold and wet conditions to help break down seeds for us, for easy germination come spring.
+When we plant certain types of seeds in mid-winter, we are taking advantage of the cold and wet conditions to help break the dormancy of the seeds for us, for easy germination come spring.
 This process is called cold stratification.
-We often recreate this in controlled atmospheres by mixing our seeds with barely damp sand, vermiculite, or peat moss and putting the damp seed mixture in a container in the refrigerator.
+We can recreate this in controlled conditions by mixing our seeds with barely damp sand, vermiculite, or peat moss and putting the damp seed mixture in a container in the refrigerator.
 But why go to all this trouble when nature is ready and willing to help out?

-There are generally two types of seeds that benefit from cold stratification, those species whose insides go into a period of embryonic dormancy and often will not sprout, (or will have a poor germination percentage) until this dormancy is broken.
-The other type is those seeds that have a very hard seed coat, and exposure to the moist cold helps break down the shell for easier germination in spring.
+There are generally two reasons seeds could benefit from cold stratification.
+The seeds of some species go into a period of embryonic dormancy and often will not sprout, or will have a poor germination percentage, until this dormancy is broken.
+Other species have seeds with a very hard seed coat, and exposure to the moist cold helps break down this shell for easier germination in spring.
 Sometimes you will find that both apply.
-When we let Mother Nature do the work for us, the cold and moist of winter triggers the seeds growth and subsequent expansion, eventually breaking through the softened seed coat in its search for sun and nutrients.
-The time taken to stratify seeds depends on species and conditions; though in many cases two months (8 weeks) is sufficient.
+When we let Mother Nature do the work for us, the cold and moist of winter triggers the seed's growth and subsequent expansion, eventually breaking through the softened seed coat in its search for sun and nutrients.
+The time needed to stratify seeds depends on species and conditions, though in many cases two months (8 weeks) is sufficient.

-What kind of seeds can be sown in winter?
+What kind of seeds can be sown outside in winter?